ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 The operators above are considered basic and self-explanatory.
 They work on all value types including 'numbers' and 'strings'.

-The simplest example would be to return results with field value **equal** to a given input.
-If you want to return a document from `@companies` collection (more about collection can be read [here](../../client-api/faq/what-is-a-collection)), you need to execute following query:
+The simplest example would be to return results with the field value **equal** to a given input.
+If you want to return a document from the `@companies` collection (more about collection can be read [here](../../client-api/faq/what-is-a-collection)), you need to execute the following query:

 {CODE-BLOCK:csharp}
 from Companies